cscart/docs/en/user_guide/shipping_and_taxes/locations/country_location.rst

    .. important::

-       If a country has states, provinces, or counties, make sure to add them to the left box.
+       If a country has states, provinces, or counties in the right box, make sure to add them to the left box.
 If a country does not have any administrative territorial entities, leave the left box in the **States** section empty.

 #.
 Leave the boxes on the left in other sections empty.

 #.
-Click the **Save** button.
+Click the **Create** button.

    .. image:: img/country_location.png
        :align: center